squirrel-prover/squirrel-prover/documentation/sphinx/source/logic.rst

           function :g:`fun(x:int[const])=>f`.
 Squirrel will
           ignore the tags in such cases.

+.. todo:: Charlie: the previous note uses an abstraction before it is defined, move this note down a bit?
+Or add a see later in the note?
+Specify why the binder does not have a meaning here would also be a plus.
+(I actually thought that tags in binders never have a meaning, which a later note actually says.

 .. note:: Binding twice the same variable name yields two distinct
           variables (there is a hidden unique identifier).